 How much time do I need?

-You can spend as much (or as little!) time you want giving , yoga in India a shot.
-If you’re totally new to it, there are plenty of short classes (say about an hour long) in every city – that’s how we get our yoga fix!
-This is also a great way to find out if yoga interests you, and as an added benefit, you might even get some travel tips or make some friends along the way!
+You can spend as much (or as little!) time you want, giving yoga in India a shot.
+If you’re totally new to it, there are plenty of short classes (say about an hour long) in every city.
+That’s how we get our yoga fix!
+This is also a great way to find out if yoga interests you.
+As an added benefit, you might even get some travel tips or make some friends along the way!

 I want to stay at a Yoga Ashram in India.
 Where should I go?

 While planning a yoga trip in India, your biggest concern would be picking where to stay and for what duration of time.
-But the beauty is that India has a lot of options to offer which gives you the advantage of choosing a destination that will appeal to you.
-If you plan on seeing the Himalayas.
-Give Rishikesh a try where yoga is a big deal, and you will find plenty of options like Phool Chatti or Gangadham.
-If you feel like being by the ocean.
-Do give Goa a chance as it’s got yoga centres and ashrams popping up all over, and you can combine the sun, sand and surf with a stint at Lotus Yoga Retreat.
+India has a lot of options to offer which gives you the advantage of choosing an appealing destination.
+If you plan on seeing the Himalayas, give Rishikesh a try.
+Here, yoga is a big deal, and you will find plenty of options like Phool Chatti or Gangadham.
+If you feel like being by the ocean, give Goa a chance.
+It’s got yoga centres and ashrams popping up all over.
+You can combine the sun, sand and surf with a stint at Lotus Yoga Retreat.
 In South India, yoga ashrams are also easy to find – and I would suggest you look for one that combines yoga with ayurvedic traditions for a more holistic experience.
 Let us know what sort of holiday experience you want, and we’ll make it happen!!

 image from parmath niketan in rishikesh

 I want to sign up for a Yoga teacher training course in India.

 A yoga teacher training course is best done from a certified institute that enjoys a great reputation.
 Also remember, that this also involves a longer time commitment than other courses, and is, of course, more intense.
 Your options include learning by the Ganges from the course offered by the World Peace Yoga Institute in Rishikesh, or yoga teacher training course at Ashiyana in Goa.Plan your trip